Erickramirez/CarND-Vehicle-Detection/README.md

 #####a.
 Histogram of Oriented Gradients (HOG)
 HOG permits that an image can be described by the distribution of intensity gradients or edge directions.
 It is some kind of signature of image shape.
 I extracted the HOG features for the 3 channels of the YCbCr.
-The Y channel (channel 0) has most of the data shape, however when I kept all the channels because I got a little bit better accuracy.
+The Y channel (channel 0) has most of the data shape, however I kept all the channels because I got a little bit better accuracy.

 The code for this step is contained in the fourth code cell (To call the `extract_features` function) of the IPython notebook `"./Vehicle-detection-training.ipynb"`.
 The code about the for `skimage.hog()` is in the get_hog_features function of the `lesson_functions.py` file
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: